pdrfranca/devNews/README.md

 ## Contact

-For any inquiries or questions about DeveloperNews, you can reach us at [email protected]
+For any inquiries or questions about DeveloperNews, you can reach us at instagram.

 ## License